1. Measures of perception and the questions we ask

 Alone, nationalism or inclusivity fail to achieve good governance.
 But, inclusive nationalism, in a sovereign state, balances the two impulses of inclusion and exclusion, or rights and responsibilities, against each other.
 The ideal result is a sovereign nation that is self-governing with a healthy sense of its identity, but that embraces all segments of the population.

-Motivations: Each participant is asked to asses the commitment of each other actor to inclusive nationalism for the country.
+Motivations: Each participant is asked to assess the commitment of each other actor to inclusive nationalism for the country.

-Neutral: One of the five commitment stances of a prime actor to inclusive nationalism for the country.
-Neutral actors are disengaged from the political and social life of the country, because they are cowed, incapable, or simply not interested.
+Passive: One of the five commitment stances of a prime actor to inclusive nationalism for the country.
+Passive actors are disengaged from the political and social life of the country, because they are cowed, incapable, or simply not interested.

 Prime actors: “Prime actors” are those organizations and people considered the most influential in shaping the life of the country.
 We only use data in the reports from those people we interview who are prime actors.
 Prime actors themselves identity other prime actors.
 (We store data from interviews with people who represent organizations that are not considered prime actors at present.
 If and when their organization is recognized as a prime actor, their data will be integrated into reports from that time going forward.)